Vocova

 • Meeting integrations and speaker identification

 Limitations: A three-minute conversation cap is too short for most interviews, classes, podcasts, or customer calls.
-Export and translation also belong to paid workflows, so the free plan is a sampler rather than a durable free transcription setup.
+Export and translation belong to paid workflows, so the free plan is a sampler rather than a durable free transcription setup.

 Free plan details: